Fifth Summer School 2021

 Like in the past four years, the Energy Community Summer School focuses on energy sectors in transition, in particular in South Eastern and Eastern Europe.
 The programme takes into account the broader geographical context in Europe and possibly beyond and will go beyond a mere training programme for energy-related topics.
 It allows participants to understand the energy sectors in their full complexity and provide them a platform for exchange and contribution to shaping the sectors’ future.

 of the energy supply chain and include both theoretical elements and practical training through case studies and mock cases.
 The best group will receive an award.

 The Energy Community Summer School programme will offer a combination of course work, guest lectures and social / cultural activities.
-During the training, participants will attend lectures taught by high-level scholars from academia as well as experts and practitioners from leading energy companies etc. The social / cultural activities include a welcome reception at the Telč Castle and a guided tour of the city's UNESCO Cultural Heritage sites.
+During the training, participants will attend lectures taught by high-level scholars from academia as well as experts and practitioners from leading energy companies etc. The social / cultural activities include a welcome reception and a guided tour of the city of Vienna sites.

 Benefits of attending the Energy Community Summer School:

 - ECTS credits1 - the Energy Community Summer School is accredited in accordance with the European Credit Transfer System.
 Students participating in the Summer School will have a chance to earn 3 ECTS points.

 - Experience abroad - studying in a different country is a great experience and gives the possibility to gain international experience, which is important for the job market etc.